The Machine is Quicker than the Eye.

 Example 2: Defects of a few microns (μm) must be detected in an area of 20 millimeters (mm) on objects that pass by at a speed of 5 meters (m) per second.

 If inspection with the human eye was used in this instance, it would require a single person capable of seeing defects of a few microns on a 2m surface, while the product moves by at a speed of 18 km/h (i.e., one every second).
 So, here too, inspection with the naked eye is not realistic.
 The only option is a combination of high-tech Machine Vision such as 8k line-scan technology combined with fast lenses, LED line lights and super-high-speed, “on-the-fly” image-processing software.

-Precise measurements are key when dealing with anything being inserted into something else.
+Precise measurements and calibration are key when dealing with anything being inserted into something else.
 For example, vision inspection can ensure a needle is inserted correctly into a patient with accurate and repeatable dimensional measurements to micrometer levels.
 It can also measure the injected dosage of a vaccine by weight measurement with injection volume validation.